fpryor33/ConleyDynamics.jl/docs/src/man/sparse.md

   scalar and the matrix entries are not of the same type.
   One can also use the operator form `sfac*A` to compute the scalar product.
+- [`sparse_inverse`](@ref) computes the inverse matrix of a sparse matrix.
+Exceptions are raised if the matrix is not square or not invertible.

 There is also the useful helper function [`scalar_inverse`](@ref) which computes the inverse of a scalar.
 Depending on the input